 - Sear station that creates an intense heat field

 - Great heat retention because of enamel coated cast iron

 Which grill is better Monument Grills 35633 or Weber Genesis E-335?

 Monument Grills is a fairly new entrée in the grilling scene but has become an increasingly popular brand since its inception.

 The Monument Grills 35633 offers twofold benefits—a long list of innovative features and a budget-friendly price tag.

 But if you want a grill from a leading brand, then the Weber is worth a second look.
-The Weber Genesis II E-335 does also come with several great features, but its price of under $1000 may not fit well with everyone’s budget.
+The Weber Genesis E-335 does also come with several great features, but its price of under $1000 may not fit well with everyone’s budget.

 Honorable Mentions from Monument Grills